ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 ## Production build

-The production process differs from the development environment in that we combine the Opal built and Webpack packaged JS libraries into one library.
+The production process differs from the development environment in that we combine the Opal built and Webpack packaged JS libraries and all CSS into one file `app.min.js`.

 Additionally we use Webpack to minimise and uglify the output JavaScript.